SEE A FAMILY-FRIENDLY SHOW: Peacock Theatre

 Belvedere Road, South Bank, SE1 8XX; 29th December

 HUM ALONG TO YOUR FAVOURITE FILM SCORES: The Barbican

 A world-class arts and learning centre, the Barbican pushes the boundaries of all major art forms including dance, film, music, theatre and visual arts.
-It’s easy to while away an afternoon or evening here when it’s cold outside (check out its current exhibition Cabaret & Clubs in Modern Art), but we’re most excited about its forthcoming The Best of John Williams concert.
-From E.T. to Star Wars and beyond, the evening will be packed full of the Hollywood heavyweight’s most celebrated scores.
+It’s very easy to while away an afternoon or evening here when it’s cold outside (check out its current exhibition Modern Couples: Art, Intimacy and the Avant-garde), but we’re most excited about its forthcoming The Best of John Williams concert.
+From E.T. to Star Wars and beyond, the evening will be packed full of the Hollywood heavyweight’s most celebrated and iconic music.
 Make sure to grab a drink in the martini bar beforehand.

 GET YOUR SKATES ON: Natural History Museum

 Set against the backdrop of the Waterhouse building, the ice rink at the Natural History Museum is one of the most wintery places to be this season.
 Surrounded by fairy lights and frost-covered trees, the open-air rink continues to be one of the capital’s most popular.
 We like the Café Bar, which has a bird's-eye view over the skaters and is open until the rink closes – guests can warm up with tea, coffee, hot chocolate and mulled wine.
 Make sure to see the museum’s crowd-pleasing Wildlife Photographer of the Year exhibition while you’re there.

 Cromwell Road, Kensington, SW7 5BD; until 20th January